Methamphetamine Possession in California

 Possessing any usable amount of meth is illegal under California Health and Safety Code §11377 unless you have a valid prescription.
 Methamphetamines have a high risk of dependence and abuse, though they do have some accepted medical uses.
 The pharmaceutical version of meth, Desoxyn, is approved by the U.S. Food and Drug Administration to treat obesity and attention deficit hyperactivity disorder (ADHD).
 However, it is rare for physicians to prescribe it because there are other drugs that are more effective and less likely to lead to addiction.
 There is also a great deal of stigma surrounding the drug.

-If you have been accused of unlawfully possessing meth in any form, whether it was a small bag of crystal or a few pills of Desoxyn, contact a Los Angeles meth possession attorney at Spolin Law P.C.
+If you have been accused of unlawfully possessing meth in any form, whether it was a small bag of crystal or a few pills of Desoxyn, contact a Los Angeles meth possession attorney.

 Defining Possession of Meth